klokworkai/klokworkai/README.md

 AI-native tools for platform and infrastructure teams.

-We build products that think before they act — surfacing design as an explicit, inspectable artifact before any code or infrastructure is generated.
+Building AI powered products that think before they act — surfacing design as an explicit, inspectable artifact before any output/code is generated.

 ---